DevelopmentCats/pokemmo-kasm/.github/README.md

 ## Required ROMs

-The following ROMs are required and will be automatically downloaded:
+The following ROMs are required and will be automatically downloaded during first launch:
 - Pokemon Black (NDS)
 - Pokemon Emerald (GBA)
 - Pokemon FireRed (GBA)